Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

 ## Hash

-The hash object is used to bound a signature to a document.
+The hash object is used to bind a signature to a document.
 For example: it is necessary to sign a PDF.
 To do this, we create a hash document using:

 ```const hash = new Module.Hash(hashType);```